Charles River Campus Parking Policies (updated 2/17/22)

 - Permit holders may park only one vehicle on campus at a time.
 If more than one vehicle is parked on campus at the same time, the permit holder and vehicle will be subject to parking enforcement policies, which may include, warnings, fines, and towing at the permit holder’s cost.

 - Permit holders are solely responsible for vehicle information on file with Parking & Transportation Services.
-Vehicle information must be updated by the permit holder via the Transportation Management Portal.
-Failure to update information regarding new vehicles, rental vehicles, loaned vehicles, etc. may result in denied entry/exit at gated lots as well as fines and towing.
+All vehicle information, including registration (license plate), must be entered accurately and updated by the permit holder via the Transportation Management Portal.
+Failure to enter correct information or update information regarding new vehicles, rental vehicles, loaned vehicles, etc. may result in denied entry/exit at gated lots as well as fines and towing.

 - Parking & Transportation Services guarantees permit holders a parking space on the Charles River Campus but does not guarantee a space near the permit holder’s destination.

 - It may be necessary to move your vehicle at the request of Parking & Transportation Services to accommodate major University events, construction projects, and unforeseen circumstances (see “Temporary Parking Restrictions” section below).

 - The unavailability of a specific parking location or space, severe weather, or running late for a class or meeting are not valid excuses for violating any parking regulations.
 All University parking spaces are clearly identified by either signs or pavement markings.
 If an area is not specifically marked as University parking, you should assume that you cannot park there.

 - Parking on campus is limited.
 All permit types are subject to availability.

 - Boston University assumes no responsibility for vehicle damage, theft, or theft of vehicle contents when the vehicle is parked on University property.